Tugzrida/efergy-sdr/README.md

 	{"id": "789"}
 ]
 ```
+---
 ### systemd
-`capture.py` is started on boot with systemd.
+`capture.py` can be started on boot with systemd.
 If you don't have systemd or otherwise have objections towards it then you could either use the screen setup below, but if you're technical enough to not like systemd then I'm guessing you won't like screen either, in which case I'm sure you can work it out by yourself :stuck_out_tongue_winking_eye:

 Firstly, copy `efergy-sdr.service` to the proper location.
 Something like this:
 ```bash
 sudo cp /home/pi/efergy-sdr/efergy-sdr.service /etc/systemd/system/
 ```
-(substituting the path to this repo if necessary)
+(substituting your username if you're not using a Pi)

 Then set permissions:
 ```bash